nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_rest_agps/README.rst

       This happens due to the configuring of the device on the cloud by `AWS IoT Just-in-time-provisioning`_ and the subsequent termination of the connection.
       In general, the devices reconnect automatically.
       However, for the simplicity of the sample, reconnection is not implemented.
-      Hence you must reset the device manually.
+      Hence, you must reset the device manually.

 #.
-Make sure that GPS has started by confirming that the device requests GPS assistance data and receives a response.
+To make sure that GPS has started, confirm that the device requests GPS assistance data and receives a response.
-   You can do this by checking the logs.
+   Check the response in the logs.

    .. code-block:: console